 Segment Synopsis: Dr. Chamberland describes how public health advisors interview skills and techniques were able to put patients at ease to share sensitive and confidential information.
 She describes PHAs as the people who made the AIDS program work.

 Keywords: AIDS activities; Atlanta, Georgia; J. Monroe; New York City, New York; confidential; core members; interview skills; public health advisors; sensitive information; sexual transmitted disease; surveillance; technical expertise; tracking cases

 Subjects: AIDS; CDC; Public health; task force

 Partial Transcript: What were the key findings of the surveillance activity in New York City from your perspective?
 With the benefit of 35 years experience, how do you look at it now?

 Segment Synopsis: Dr. Chamberland explains that after the implantation of active surveillance it was important to validate the system.
 She described that after validating 12 of the 15 hospitals used, there was a 90-plus percent rate of accuracy, and that no new cases had been reported since they were getting caught in active hospital-based reporting.

-Keywords: active surveillance; antiretroviral therapy; case finding; chronic disease; hospital-based system; left-hand side of the piece of paper; medical record number; names and medical record numbers; New York case number; New York City surveillance office; opportunistic conditions professional medical record technicians; patient’s name; pilot active surveillance hospitals; prototype spreadsheet; public health advisor; right-hand side of the paper; validate the system
+Keywords: New York City surveillance office; New York case number; active surveillance; antiretroviral therapy; case finding; chronic disease; hospital-based system; left-hand side of the piece of paper; medical record number; names and medical record numbers; opportunistic conditions professional medical record technicians; patient’s name; pilot active surveillance hospitals; prototype spreadsheet; public health advisor; right-hand side of the paper; validate the system

 Subjects: AIDS; Kaposi’s sarcoma